doytsujin/athackst.github.io/_articles/local_docker_registry.md

 ---
 Once you've started developing your code [using docker](/articles/docker_development.html) there will inevitably come a time when you'd like to share your workspace (code and all!) with someone else or put it on another computer.

-A small little foray into google will tell you that there is a docker command called `docker save` that will let you do just that.
+A small foray into google will tell you that there is a docker command called `docker save` that will let you do just that.

 But don't!
 (Please don't.)